The Long and Short of It: Celebrating the Fastest Premier League Goals

 After Long’s record-breaking strike, Christian Eriksen has dropped from the podium places into fourth.
 However, even though the Danish schemer’s strike isn’t the quickest in Premier League history, at 10.54 seconds it is still the fastest goal ever at the new Wembley.
 Tottenham have a long history of scoring goals in the opening minute.
 Only Chelsea (12) have scored more goals in the first 60 seconds of a Premier League match than Spurs (11).

-With 62 assists in total, Eriksen is second on the all-time assist chart for Spurs, with only Darren Anderton (68) providing more.
-The Dane is now plying his trade with Inter in Serie A, where he has not quite managed to rekindle that creative spark.
+With 66 assists in total, and 62 for Spurs, Eriksen is second on the all-time assist chart for the north London club, with only Darren Anderton (68) providing more.
+The Dane is unlikely to break that record though, given he’s now back in the Premier League but at Manchester United.

 #5 Mark Viduka v Charlton Athletic (11.90 seconds)